 Proper Independence in Decision Making

-Suppliers are prohibited from….
+As a supplier, you are prohibited from….

 - Attempting to influence Walmart’s retail price.
 Walmart independently sets its retail prices.